 Despite all efforts undertaken so far, the composition dependence of activation curves is still posing a significant challenge.
 However, persisting research efforts yielded a substantial decrease in the minimum detectable size by choosing specific working fluids.
 Those results hint that activation efficiencies are profoundly influenced by specific interaction between the chemical composition of the seed particle and the molecular constitution of the vapor (Krämer et al., 2000; Keshavarz et al., 2020; Toropainen et al., 2021).
-Employing the practical criteria for working fluids outlined in Magnusson et al. (2003) and Iida et al. (2009), propylene glycol is a suitable substance since it is non-hazardous and has a dynamic viscosity below 50 mPa·s at room temperature.
+Employing the practical criteria for working fluids outlined in Magnusson et al. (2003) and Iida et al. (2009), propylene glycol is a suitable substance since it is non-hazardous and has a dynamic viscosity below 50 mPas at room temperature.
+Consequently, propylene glycol was introduced as working fluid in a commercial CPC more than 25 years ago (Suzuki and Tarutani, 1997; McMurry, 2000; Sem, 2002).
+However, the influence of the chemical composition of the seed particles on the detection efficiency had yet to be determined.
 Chemical and physical properties of propylene glycol in comparison to n-butanol are presented in Table S1.
-In general, propylene glycol (IUPAC nomenclature: propane-1,2-diol, C3H8O2) is a clear and colorless synthetic substance, that, unlike n-butanol, is practically odorless (National Center for Biotechnology Information, 2023).
-Having a similar molecular weight as n-butanol, propylene glycol has a considerably lower vapor pressure (s.
-Table S1).
-Hence, droplet sizes following condensation will be smaller due to a lower collision rate between molecules of the working fluid and the seed particles (Iida et al., 2009; Toropainen et al., 2021) and CPC optics need to be adjusted accordingly.
-Since a higher surface tension compared to n-butanol (s.
-Table S1) also increases the height of the energy barrier for gas-to-particle conversion (Iida et al., 2009), propylene glycol-based CPCs must be operated at a higher saturator temperature and a decreased condenser temperature compared to the butanol-based models (s.
-Table 1).
-However, using propylene glycol as working fluid is linked to different and particularly favorable seed-vapor interaction which might be connected to the vapor molecules having a higher polarity compared to butanol (similar to that of water), but similar mass as butanol and hence a lower diffusivity compared to water.
+In general, propylene glycol (IUPAC nomenclature: propane-1,2diol, C3H8O2) is a clear and colorless synthetic substance that, unlike n-butanol, is practically odorless (National Center for Biotechnology Information, 2023).
+Having a similar molecular weight as n-butanol, propylene glycol has a considerably lower vapor pressure (see Table S1).
+Hence, droplet sizes following condensation will be smaller due to a lower collision rate between molecules of the working fluid and the seed particles (Iida et al., 2009; Toropainen et al., 2021), and CPC optics need to be adjusted accordingly.
+Since a higher surface tension compared to n-butanol (see Table S1) also increases the height of the energy barrier for gas-to-particle conversion (Iida et al., 2009), propylene glycol-based CPCs must be operated at a higher saturator temperature and a decreased condenser temperature compared to the butanolbased models (see Table 1).
+However, using propylene glycol as working fluid is linked to different and particularly favorable seed-vapor interaction, which might be connected to the vapor molecules having a higher polarity compared to butanol (similar to that of water) but similar mass as butanol and hence a lower diffusivity compared to water.